6 May—7 September 2023

 Brick (2023) is the final edition in the yearlong series; accompanying the work is a text written by Katie Lawson.

-The title Mother Always Has a Mother is borrowed from the chapter “Grandma’s Story” in Woman, Native, Other: Writing Postcoloniality and Feminism (2009) by Trinh T. Minh-Ha.
-Wheat features tracings of images sourced of gallstones and/or seeds, Korean Rose Bitterling fish in various stages of development, and Korean women in the 1960s with head-carrying vessels.
+The title Mother Always Has a Mother is borrowed from the chapter 'Grandma’s Story' in Woman, Native, Other: Writing Postcoloniality and Feminism (2009) by Trinh T. Minh-Ha.
+Brick features tracings of images sourced of buckwheat seeds with an ear, forsythia flowers, a liver, a photograph of my grandmother holding me as a baby, and vessels in an open-air market.

 Lotus Laurie Kang